Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 From that point, don't inspect the hive too often.
 Every time you do, you disrupt the complex society inside the hive and you will almost certainly kill some bees, merely by the mechanical actions you take (this is unavoidable, but can with caution can be kept to small numbers).

-So it is important that you make the most of each inspection?
+It is important that you make the most of each inspection.
 What should you check?

 A queenless colony is a colony in big trouble.
 This state is referred to by the cumbersome but perfectly logical term "queenlessness".
 Beekeepers, being the creative type, also have a name for when the queen is around and doing her job - "queenright".